onevcat/UniWebView-Docs/docs/guide/faq.md

 You can try:

 1. Manually turn off the "Adds Kotlin" or "Adds Android Browser" option in the Preference Panel, to let UniWebView skip adding them again and just use the one you already have.
-For more detail.
 2. Then do a Clean Build to make sure the old packages and settings are removed.
 You can find the Clean Build action in the drop-down Build button in Unity's Build Settings panel.

-For more, please check the [Installation - Optional Steps](installation.md#importing-package).
+For more detail, please check the [Installation - Optional Steps](installation.md#importing-package).

 ## The page does not load on Android but shows "net::ERR_CLEARTEXT_NOT_PERMITTED"